 Kitchen Corner Cabinet Breakthroughs

 Corner cabinets can transform any kitchen interior.
 Traditional Lazy Susans are no longer the default choice, especially in custom kitchen cabinetry where access and efficiency matter more than ever.
-Today’s hardware allows homeowners to reclaim space that once felt awkward or unusable.
+Today’s hardware allows homeowners to reclaim storage space that once felt awkward or unusable.

 Blind corner pull-out systems are leading this shift.
 Straight pull-outs slide fully into view, eliminating the need to reach deep into corners you can’t see.
 Swivel and pull-out trays use telescoping hardware to smoothly bring contents forward, even when storing heavier items.
 Swing-out shelving systems (like Kesseböhme and LeMans) take this a step further, gliding out of the cabinet while keeping items stable and easy to view.